 - Fort Worden State Park Schedule:

-As we enter the ‘cathedral’ of the park spaces we walk comfortably far apart.
+As we enter the ‘cathedral’ of the park’s spaces we walk comfortably together or apart.
 Our walk follows paths linking the woods and meadows.
-Several times we will pause, listen to a nature poem, and sit in silence- and perhaps with a bit of guided meditation led by Ellen Falconer, mindfulness teacher.
-Please wear clothing which will keep you warm and dry, as we may be sitting or standing about in wet, chilly, invigorating weather.
-Please consider a donation to our guide, either by payment on this page or via a donation box at the start of the adventure!
+Several times we will pause, listen to a nature poem, read by Ellen Falconer, mindfulness teacher.
+Please wear clothing which will keep you warm and dry, as we may be sitting or standing about in wet, chilly, invigorating weather in the fall and winter.

 Come with us for a “Deep Soak” in the forest: All Day Hikes on the Olympic Peninsula: